-Can I still order an article through interlibrary loan (RACER)?
+Can I still order an article or book chapter through interlibrary loan (RACER)?

 Yes.
-Complete your order through RACER as you normally would and the article will be emailed to you.
-There might be a significant delay and it may not be possible to fulfill some requests.
+Complete your order through RACER and the article will be emailed to you.
+There can be a significant delay and we might not be able to fulfill some requests.

 Can I still access materials in archival fonds?

 The Archives reading room is closed to the public but we are accessible by email or by phone at 705-675-1151 ext.3306.
 We are available to help, answer your questions and for consultations.
 Visit the the Archives web site for more information.